-High school students with an interest in leading worship are invited to join Worship Arts Day on Feb.
-7-8, 2020 at Concordia University Ann Arbor.
+High school students with an interest in studying Worship Arts at Concordia University Ann Arbor are invited to join Worship Arts Day on Feb.
+4-5, 2022.

-Including an optional overnight with CUAA student chaperones, the immersive experience begins on Friday, Feb.
-7 at 4:30 p.m. and concludes with a final worship for family and friends on Sat., Feb.
-8 at 3 p.m., allowing created ensembles to demonstrate what they have learned.
+Dr. John Boonenberg of the CUAA Music Department leads an immersive experience beginning on Friday, Feb.
+4 at 4:30 p.m. and concludes with a final worship for family and friends on Sat., Feb.
+5 at 4 p.m., allowing created ensembles to demonstrate what they have learned.

 Worship Arts Day will give high school students time to engage with Worship Arts professionals through instrument specific sessions as well as a chance to play with a fully formed ensemble.
 Breakout sessions will include specific instruction on voice, guitar, keyboard, and percussion, as well as songwriting and creative use of hymns.